nicolasbava/bookings-app/README.md

 ## Installation

+### Backend
+1. Create Database:
+   open pgAdmin
+   create a database in pgAdmin under the name of: db-bookings

+2. Create Tables and populate: open a Query Tool in db-bookings run the SQL query which is at root/api/database/tables.sql it will create the tables and populate them

+3. Install dependencies backend: standing at root/api run "npm install" and install all the dependencies

+4. Init backend app:
+   run "npm run start:dev"
+   backend will run on port 3002

 ### Frontend
-1. Open console at location: To run the frontend you have to open a console at root/frontend
+1. Open console at location:
+   open a console at root/frontend

 2. Install dependencies:
    standing at root/frontend
-    run "npm i" and install all the dependencies
+   run "npm install" and install all the dependencies

-3. Init frontend app:
-   run "npm run start
-   start Apache service
-   start MySQL service at port 3306

-4. Install Project Dependencies at root project run "npm run install"

-5. Run the APP
+3. Run the APP
-   in root of the project run "npm run dev"
+   in root of the project run "npm run dev" it will run on port 3000

 ## Usage
+### Backend
+1. Init backend app:
+   run "npm run start:dev"

+2. Run frontend

 ### Frontend
 1. Init frontend app:
-   run "npm run start
+   run "npm run dev"
-   start Apache service
-   start MySQL service at port 3306

 2. Open the browser at http://localhost:3000/